uclahs-cds/package-OmicsQC/README.md

 ## Citation information

 You have stumbled upon an unpublished software :shushing_face: :shushing_face: :shushing_face:.
-We are currently preparing the manuscript for HistogramZoo.
+We are currently preparing the manuscript for OmicsQC.
 Please befriend us to learn more or check back later for updated citation information.

 ## License